English to Norwegian translation

 Not just one source language

-Many of the translations we provide into Norwegian have English as the source language, which is definitely the biggest language pair in the Norwegian translation market.
-But we also translate a lot of texts into Norwegian from Swedish, Danish, Finnish and all the other European languages, not including the texts we receive from Russian, Chinese, Japanese and so on.
+Many of the translations we provide into Norwegian have English as the source language, which is definitely the largest language pair in the Norwegian translation market.
+But we also translate a lot of texts from Swedish, Danish, Finnish and all the other European languages, plus the occasional text from Russian, Chinese, Arabic and so on.

 1. Tell us what the text will be used for, if this is not obvious.